TheCarmelGuy/TextWeatherAPI/README.md

 # TextWeatherAPI

 This application is a small demo of API passing.
-The first API used is from http://api.openweathermap.org to exstract realtime current weather through an http request.
-I used the request library to simplify my query string.
-The next API is twilio, which allows for text messages to be send through and HTTPS reques.
+The first API used is from http://api.openweathermap.org to extract realtime current weather through an HTTP request.
+I used the request library to simplify querystring passing.
+The next API is twilio, which allows for text messages to be processed as an HTTPS request.
 Many more inovative updates to come.